DSIC: Dynamic Sample-Individualized Connector for Multi-Scale Object Detection: Introduction

-In this paper, in order to address aforementioned problems, we propose a novel and effective module called Dynamic Sample-Individualized Connector (DSIC).
-Different from the methods mentioned above (i.e., Fig 1(a) and (b)), DSIC dynamically select the proper input and connections, like Fig 1(c) illustrated.
-It avoids fixed specific design, and automatically adjust the connection and feature interaction process, to fit different samples.
+In this paper, in order to alleviate aforementioned problems, we propose a novel and effective module called Dynamic Sample-Individualized Connector (DSIC).
+Different from the methods mentioned above (i.e., Fig 1(a) and (b)), DSIC dynamically selects the proper input and connections, like Fig 1(c) illustrated.
+It avoids fixed specific design, and automatically adjusts the connection and feature interaction process, to fit different samples.
 In particular, we firstly present a gate operator as the basic element of DSIC, which controls the state of data flow path.
 Given control signals, it can connect or disconnect a data flow path, even further enhance or suppress the data flow.
-Based on the gate operator, DSIC is constructed, which consists of two components: Intra-scale Selection Gate (ISG) and Cross-scale Selection Gate (CSG).
-ISG aims to explore what is the proper input of feature integration.
-It can adaptively extract multi-level features with sufficient information from backbone.
-CSG devotes to learning how to connect multi-level features to obtain an optimal feature integration result.
-It automatically activate informative data flow paths based on the multi-level features.
-Furthermore, these two components are both plug-and-play and can be embedded in any backbones separately or jointly.
+Based on the gate operator, DSIC is constructed, consisting of two components: Intra-scale Selection Gate (ISG) and Cross-scale Selection Gate (CSG).
+ISG aims to explore what is the proper input of feature integration which adaptively extracts multi-level features with sufficient information from backbone.
+CSG devotes to learning what is the proper connections among multi-level features when fed with different samples.
+It automatically activates informative data flow paths based on the multi-level features.
+These two components are both plug-and-play and can be embedded in any backbones separately or jointly.
 DSIC shows superiority when compared with the state-of-the-arts and other feature integration methods.